Form 8.5 (EPT/RI) - Rotala Plc

 (MENAFN- GlobeNewsWire - Nasdaq) FORM 8.5 (EPT/RI)

-PUBLIC DEALING DISCLOSURE BY AN EXEMPT PRINCIPAL TRADER WITH RECOGNISED INTERMEDIARY STADEALING IN A CLIENT-SERVING CAPACITY
+PUBLIC DEALING DISCLOSURE BY AN EXEMPT PRINCIPAL TRADER WITH RECOGNISED INTERMEDIARY STATUS DEALING IN A CLIENT-SERVING CAPACITY

 Rule 8.5 of the Takeover Code (the“Code”)